 The objectives of this Standard are:

-To define the rules for the flow of technical requirements from a project solar array specification down to component level in order to guarantee that lower level components and sub-assemblies are qualified according to specifications.
+To specify the rules for the flow of technical requirements from a project solar array specification down to component level in order to guarantee that lower level components and sub-assemblies are qualified according to higher level specifications.

-To define the set of requirements from component level up to photovoltaic assemblies (PVA) to enable a generic qualification for each level of assembly for about 90 % of the solar array applications within a certain range; for example, deployable solar arrays for GEO or LEO.
+To specify the set of requirements from component level up to solar panel level consisting of photovoltaic assemblies (PVA) and solar panel substrate (rigid or flexible) to achieve generic qualification for each level of assembly for about 90 % of the solar arrays within a given application domain; for example, deployable solar arrays for GEO or LEO applications.

 This clause describes the organization of the requirements and how they are applied.